naev/naev/Readme.md

 The key manual step is to regenerate the `po/naev.pot` file (`meson compile naev-pot` in the build dir) and commit it.
 To avoid merge conflicts, it is recommended to not include updated `po/naev.pot` in a pull request that isn't exclusively about translation.

-Under the hood: `po/POTFILES.in` is a catalog of files that may have translatable text.
+Under the hood: `po/POTFILES.in` is a catalogue of files that may have translatable text.
 We keep it synced using pre-commit hooks (or manually: `meson compile potfiles`).
 The `naev-pot` Meson target is built using standard `xgettext`, plus additional rules.
 (Rules for `AUTHORS` and `intro` are in `po/update-po.sh`.
 Rules for XML data files are in `po/its/translation.its`.)